 He handed his heavy walking stick to the chief, who accepted it numbly.
 "But tell him to hurry," said the aged one.
 "They will have a need of him soon."

 He gazed with affection into the astonished eyes of Kippy one last, long time, and then turned into the fading light and walked slowly into the distance.
 "The faithful are rewarded," he said.
+Then, in front of everyone, his figure swam like a mirage and vanished from sight.
+As if he were never there.

 The chief was staring down at the solid object in his hands.